 3) It's not the ultimate antioxidant powerhouse

 Yes matcha is good, but there are plenty of other teas that have more antioxidants.
-Many have a LOT more!
+It does NOT have 137x more than green tea!

 Most of our teas, with just a few tasty exceptions, are packed with more antioxidants than matcha.
 (Scroll down for the numbers)

 Matcha is not a health food when cut with fats and sweeteners!

 This is the main way we eat matcha.
 Need proof?
 Just check out #matcha on Instagram (or in Starbucks or your local bakery)

 A Starbucks matcha latte has 240 calories.
 Wow.
 But really, you already knew a spoonful of matcha doesn't make a dessert healthy, right?!